nshkrdotcom/mcp_client/docs/design/MVP_SPEC.md

 - ❌ Streaming/chunking
 - ❌ Request replay after reconnect

-**Rationale:** MVP focuses on mechanical correctness for single-connection scenarios.
-Post-MVP optimizes for scale and advanced use cases.
+**Rationale:** MVP still prioritizes mechanical correctness, but with ADR-0012 we now include the registry + tool-mode groundwork so multi-connection deployments and stateless sessions are first-class.
+Post-MVP continues to optimize for scale and advanced capabilities (pooling, session ID gating, etc.).

 ---